nglasl/silverstripe-fusion/README.md

 ![management](images/fusion-management.png)

+The tags are managed like any other data object.

 ![tag](images/fusion-tag.png)

-The fusion tag types will reflect tags that were consolidated, and are defined to push changes out to those respective tags.
-This will help maintain any custom functionality or relationships that directly require the consolidated tags.
+The tag types will reflect existing tags that have been consolidated, and may be defined to push changes out to those respective tags.
+This is designed to maintain custom functionality that directly requires a consolidated tag.

 ### Searchable Content Tagging

 ![tagging](images/fusion-tagging.png)

-Tags may be added against pages out of the box, however the `TaggingExtension` may be applied to any data object.
-This will also instantiate a database field that is used for searching.
+This is available to pages out of the box.
+However you may add the `TaggingExtension` to custom data objects where required.

 ![search](images/fusion-search.png)

-Tags may also be filtered through the CMS.
+The search functionality is available to pages directly from the CMS.

 ## Maintainer Contact